N00000DLE/BehrendTrees/Review_BTrees_2021-12-20.md

 <img src="btreesMap.png" alt="KML placemarker displaying weird special characters from source descriptions" width="80%"/>

+We see exactly the same problems with character encoding in the entries on the searchable Master Tree List page.
+If you or future students return to this project, we should really try to correct that.

 ### Arboretum Articles
 Grace developed a well-designed reading view of the Behrend Beacon articles mentioning organizations involved in the arboretum.
 There's a separate page <https://btrees.newtfire.org/artOrganizations.html> listing the organizations as something *almost* an index, and it would be nice to see that made clickable: On click of a paragraph listed in the organization table, link directly into the article to the point of that paragraph.